 Keeping projects on track with cloud-based integrations

 Kanbanchi lets you plan your workload with Gantt charts, track time and manage projects based around the Kanban system.
-It’s built specifically for the G Suite, working on Google sign-ins, letting you manipulate projects boards as files in Google Drive and push dates to Google Calendar.
+It’s built specifically for Google Workspace, working on Google sign-ins, letting you manipulate projects boards as files in Google Drive and push dates to Google Calendar.
 It’s a native app, and can be pushed to all users from your Admin console.

-Dooster’s G Suite Marketplace page features one very prominent rave review that says it’s “head and shoulders above the others out there, including Basecamp”.
+Dooster’s Google Marketplace page features one very prominent rave review that says it’s “head and shoulders above the others out there, including Basecamp”.
 High praise indeed!
-They say their online project management and task collaboration tool will help your team get more productive, featuring easy-to-create tasks with tags, quick assign and auto-reminders, all integrated into the G Suite.
+They say their online project management and task collaboration tool will help your team get more productive, featuring easy-to-create tasks with tags, quick assign and auto-reminders, all integrated into Google Workspace.
 It’s easily customised and very visual.